lorensr/temporal-time-utils/README.md

-> i have left temporal and am hapoy to hand this project over to somebody if you want it
+> i have left temporal and am hapoy to hand this project over to somebody if you want it, just contact me i am easy to find

 # temporal-time-utils